-In other instances, strategic calculations lead justices to act in a sophisticated fashion (that is, in a way that does not reflect their sincere or true preferences) so that they can avoid seeing their most preferred policy rejected by, say, their colleagues in favor of their least preferred one.
-To see why, reconsider Figure 3.
-Again, suppose that Justice X was to select among three possible standards in an abortion case; further suppose that Justice X was, in fact, a single-minded seeker of legal policy.
-While the attitudinal Justice X would vote her unconstrained preference of "compelling interest," the strategic Justice X might choose undue burden if depending on, say, the preferences of the other justices - that
+In other instances, strategic calculations lead justices to act in a sophisticated fashion (that is, in a way that does not reflect their sincere or true preferences) so that they can avoid seeing their most preferred policy rejected by, say, their colleagues in favor of their least preferred one.60 To see why, reconsider Figure 3.
+Again, suppose that Justice X was to select among three possible standards in an abortion case; further suppose that Justice Xwas, in fact, a single-minded seeker of legal policy.
+While the attitudinal Justice X would vote her unconstrained preference of compelling interest," the strategic Justice X might choose undue burden if depending on, say, the preferences of the other justices - that would allow her to avoid "rational basis," her least preferred position.
+In so doing, Justice X would be choosing the course of action that any rational actor, concerned with maximizing policy preferences, would take.
+That is, for Justice X to set policy as close as possible to her ideal point - which, recall, is the goal most PPTheorists ascribe to all justices - strategic behavior is essential.
+In this instance, she would need to act in a sophisticated fashion, given her beliefs about the preferences of the other justices and the choices she expected them to make.

-See Ordeshook, supra note 54, at 7-56.
+58 See Ordeshook, supra note 54, at 7-56.

-&lt;sup>59 Charles Cameron, Decision-Making and Positive Political Theory (Or Using Game Theory to Study Judicial Politics) 2-3 (Nov.
+59 Charles Cameron, Decision-Making and Positive Political Theory (Or Using Game The ory to Study Judicial Politics) 2-3 (Nov.
 11-12, 1994) (position paper prepared for the 1994 Columbus Conference, Columbus, OH) (on file with the authors).

-&lt;sup>60 See MURPHY, supra note 40; Rodriguez, supra note 47.
+60 See Murphy, supra note 40; Rodriguez, supra note 47.